fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_13.jpg)

-Figure 5.13: Our baby and adult speaking
+Caption: Our baby and adult speaking

 In this exercise, you learned how to inherit attributes and methods between classes.